First, here’s what we offer. We are not a youth soccer league. We are an adult soccer league. You must be at least 16 years old to play in ASL.

 All three seasons:

 In order to be eligible to play, you need to register on a team.
 That entails your online record being set up in a team folder with a picture of you, a passcard being printed, you completing an online liability waiver, and paying your fee.
-The office staff then validates and laminates your card.
-You can pay by credit or debit card, cash or check at the office.
-We do not take credit cards over the phone.
-It’s part of our credit card security arrangement and that’s the deal, again, regardless of what someone told you.
+YKour team manager can provde you all the details and get you set up once you've connected with a team.

 Issues like practice, uniforms, and acceptable behavior vary from team to team.
 The league does not issue you a uniform, shin guards, shoes, or a limousine to take you to your games.
 All of that is something you deal with the team on.

 We don’t place you on a team like an AYSO type operation or apparently some municipal leagues do.
 The teams are formed by individual groups and it’s at their option to add someone to their team.
-Hence, we post your information you provide us, and we’ve posted a Word document right below this article (or click here) that you can complete and e-mail, fax or scan back to us or take it to the office and we’ll enter your info in the data base we post.
+Hence, we post your information you provide us, and we’ve posted a Word document right below this article (or click here) that you can complete and e-mail, fax or scan back to us and we’ll enter your info in the data base we post.

 A couple of hints.
 First, bear in mind that everyone on the planet can see this information.
 Hence, we’d recommend that you use a yahoo, gmail, or similar account rather than your work e-mail address.
 Second, everyone will see your phone number as well.
 So govern your actions accordingly.
-If you don’t want someone to text you, say so and we’ll post that on your listing.
+If you don’t want someone to text you, say so, leaave out your phone number, and we’ll post that on your listing.

 Believe it or not, a good number of people give us their information and then never respond to teams who contact them.
 At the possible risk of stating the obvious, it increases your odds of getting on a team if you’ll actually respond to people even if it’s to thank them and tell them you’d prefer a different opportunity.
 Also, we generally have a lot more men looking to join coed teams than we have coed teams looking for men.
 At any given time, we can usually find a place for about 250 women because every coed and women’s team needs more women.
 If you’re a goalkeeper, you can pretty much write your own contract because everyone needs a goalkeeper.
 However, we’ll caution you that if you’ve never played goalkeeper before and say you will and the team then proceeds to lose their first game with you in goal by a 20-0 margin, the love affair between you and your new team may be short lived.